 (ii) A person that has or should have a treatment, storage or disposal facility permit.

-(K) Any violation of an oil and hazardous material spill and release statute, rule, or related order (L) Any violation of a polychlorinated biphenyls (PCBs) management and disposal statute, rule, permit or related order.
+(N) Any violation of an oil and hazardous material spill and release statute, rule, or related order committed by a covered vessel or facility as defined in ORS 468B.300 or by a person who is engaged in the business of manufacturing, storing or transporting oil or hazardous materials.

+(O) Any violation of a polychlorinated biphenyls (PCBs) management and disposal statute, rule, permit or related order.

-(M) Any violation of ORS Chapter 465, UST or environmental cleanup statute, rule, related order or related agreement.
+(P) Any violation of ORS Chapter 465, UST or environmental cleanup statute, rule, related order or related agreement.

-(N) Unless specifically listed under another penalty matrix, any violation of ORS Chapter 459 or any violation of a solid waste statute, rule, permit, or related order committed by:
+(Q) Unless specifically listed under another penalty matrix, any violation of ORS Chapter 459 or any violation of a solid waste statute, rule, permit, or related order committed by:

 (i) A person that has or should have a solid waste disposal permit.